craterdog/go-grammar-tools/README.md

 ```

 ### Using the Tools
-The `validate` command reads in a language grammar file and ensures that it is
+The `validate` command reads in a language syntax file and ensures that it is
 formatted using Crater Dog Syntax Notation™ (aka CDSN) as follows:
 ```
-$ go-grammar-tools/bin/validate example/Grammar.cdsn
+$ go-grammar-tools/bin/validate example/Syntax.cdsn
 ```

-The `format` command reads in a language grammar file formatted using Crater Dog
+The `format` command reads in a language syntax file formatted using Crater Dog
 Syntax Notation™ (aka CDSN) and reformats it in its canonical format as
 follows:
 ```
-$ go-grammar-tools/bin/format example/Grammar.cdsn
+$ go-grammar-tools/bin/format example/Syntax.cdsn
 ```

 <H5 align="center"> Copyright © 2009 - 2024  Crater Dog Technologies™.
 All rights reserved. </H5>